-Becker Professional Education: Becker And NABA Partner In Relaunch Of CPA Bound
+Becker Professional Education: Becker and NABA Partner in Relaunch of CPA Bound

 Program unites the organizations in mission to improve diversity, equity and inclusion in accounting and finance

-"While the profession is becoming more diverse and is improving its representation of historically marginalized people, it is still challenging for minorities to overcome obstacles to earn their CPAs and thrive in their careers," said Nikki Watson, Becker's Senior Manager and lead CPA Bound liaison.
-"Through our partnership with NABA, Becker is deepening our commitment to reducing those barriers and helping empower, engage, and educate Black CPAs as they blaze their paths to lifelong professional success."
+"While the accounting profession is working to become more diverse and improve representation at all levels, it is still challenging for some historically marginalized students and professionals to earn their CPA designation and thrive in their careers," said Nikki Watson, Becker's Director, Corp Channel, and lead CPA Bound liaison.
+"Through our partnership with NABA, Becker is deepening our commitment to reducing barriers and helping empower, engage, and educate Black CPAs as they blaze their paths to lifelong professional success."

 No matter what phase of the process a candidate is in, CPA Bound is designed to help get them to license and beyond.
 Through this new partnership, participants receive support in five key areas focused on preparedness for and effectiveness in the profession: